Hormones of the female reproductive glands. The structure and functions of the male gonads. How is testosterone produced?

 Improves mood (drive)

-Testosterone levels negatively correlate with verbal function
+Testosterone levels are negatively correlated with verbal functioning

 • ambisexual hair growth;